Last updated on April 27th, 2026 at 06:27 pm

 I’ve used the Affresh washing machine cleaner tablets, but I don’t like that they are individually wrapped in plastic.
 The cheap and plastic-free option is to run a full load with hot water and 2-4 cups of vinegar.
 This also works amazingly for dishwashers too.

-The actual clothes you are washing create significant plastic pollution.
+The clothing you wash creates significant plastic pollution.

-You probably didn’t know that each load of laundry releases up to 700,000 tiny microplastics from clothing made from synthetic materials like polyester, nylon, and elastane.
-These tiny particles are not biodegradable.
-It is estimated that 35% of microplastics in the ocean and 71% in rivers come from synthetic clothing.
-And by 2050, it is estimated that the amount of plastic in the ocean will outweigh the sea life.
+Most clothing today is made from fossil fuel-based synthetic fabrics such as polyester, nylon, acrylic, and elastane.
+These fabrics and the tiny fragments they shed are not biodegradable.
+With each load of laundry, 700,000 tiny microplastic fibers are shed into wastewater.
+As a result, it is estimated that 35% of microplastics in the ocean and 71% in rivers come from synthetic clothing.
+And by 2050, it is estimated that the amount of plastic in the ocean will outweigh the sea life, much of this pollution being microplastics.

 So how do you combat this?